-Breaches happen when lack of standardizations, automation, and sensible oversight fail to protect critical data.
+Breaches happen when a lack of standardizations, automation, and sensible oversight fail to protect critical data.
 The most common threats also happen to be the most avoidable.

-In this post, we examine how super users (users with access to too many systems with a single authentication) and simple password settings, when left unmanaged, could lead to data breaches.
+In this article, we examine how super users (users with access to too many systems with a single authentication) and simple password settings, when left unmanaged, could lead to data breaches.
 Unmonitored, those simple settings could point to a lost security opportunity for firms that don’t follow defined password security protocols or simply fail to manage them.

 The Potential Threat Posed by Users with Unrestricted System Access